 If you’re looking into becoming a firefighter, one common question that you might have is how your average day is going to look.
 While a typical shift pattern of an office job is 9 to 5, it’s highly unlikely that you’re only going to have to work these eight hours everyday if you're a firefighter.

-Almost every fire department will have a rota in motion around the clock, meaning that firefighters are often working in 24 hour shifts.
+Almost every fire department will have a rotation around the clock, meaning that firefighters are often working in 24 hour shifts.
 This might sound strange to you, but many emergency service workers are used to this shift pattern.

 Doctors, surgeons, police officers, and firefighters will often work in 24 hour increments.
 They might then have 48 hours off work, referring to the common ‘24-48’ shift pattern.

 Of course, this is only a rough guide to a firefighter’s shift pattern.
 There are many others that go against the 24-48 shift type.
 One thing is for certain, though - no firefighter is clocking in at 9 and leaving to go home at 5.